Zelda Fitzgerald: Early life and family background

-Born in Montgomery, Alabama, on July 24, 1900, Zelda Sayre was the youngest of six children.
-Her mother, Minerva Buckner "Minnie" Machen (November 23, 1860 – January 13, 1958), named her daughter after the gypsy heroine in a novel, presumably Jane Howard's "Zelda: A Tale of the Massachusetts Colony" (1866) or Robert Edward Francillon's "Zelda's Fortune" (1874).
-A spoiled child, her mother doted upon her daughter's every whim, but her father, Associate Justice Anthony Dickinson Sayre (1858–1931) of the Supreme Court of Alabama, was a strict and remote man.
-There is scholarly speculation regarding whether Andrew Sayre sexually abused Zelda as a child based on later writings, but there is no evidence confirming that Zelda was a victim of incest.
+Zelda Sayre was born in Montgomery, Alabama, on July 24, 1900, the youngest of six children.
+Her parents were Episcopalians.
+Her mother, Minerva Buckner "Minnie" Machen, named her daughter after the Roma heroine in a novel, presumably Jane Howard's "Zelda: A Tale of the Massachusetts Colony" (1866) or Robert Edward Francillon's "Zelda's Fortune" (1874).
+Zelda was a spoiled child; her mother doted upon her daughter's every whim, but her father, Alabama politician Anthony Dickinson Sayre, was a strict and remote man whom Zelda described as a "living fortress."
+Sayre was a state legislator in the post-Reconstruction era who authored the landmark 1893 Sayre Act, which disenfranchised black Alabamians for seventy years and ushered in the racially segregated Jim Crow period in the state.
+Based on later writings, there is scholarly speculation regarding whether Anthony Sayre sexually abused Zelda as a child, but there is no evidence confirming that Zelda was a victim of incest.

-At the time of Zelda's birth, her family was a prominent and influential Southern clan who had been slave-holders before the American Civil War.
+At the time of Zelda's birth, her family was a prominent and influential Southern clan who had been slave-holders before the Civil War.
 According to biographer Nancy Milford, "if there was a Confederate establishment in the Deep South, Zelda Sayre came from the heart of it".
-Zelda's maternal grandfather was Willis B. Machen, a former Confederate Senator and later a U.S. Senator from Kentucky.
-Her father's uncle was John Tyler Morgan, a Confederate general in the Civil War and the second Grand Dragon of the Ku Klux Klan in Alabama.
+Zelda's maternal grandfather was Willis Benson Machen, a Confederate Senator and later a U.S. Senator from Kentucky.
+Her father's uncle was John Tyler Morgan, a Confederate general and the second Grand Dragon of the Ku Klux Klan in Alabama.
 An outspoken advocate of lynching who served six terms in the United States Senate, Morgan played a key role in laying the foundation for the Jim Crow era in the American South.
-In addition to wielding considerable influence in national politics, Zelda's extended family owned the First White House of the Confederacy.
+In addition to wielding considerable influence in national politics, Zelda's family built the home later used by Jefferson Davis for the First White House of the Confederacy.
 According to biographer Sally Cline, "in Zelda's girlhood, ghosts of the late Confederacy drifted through the sleepy oak-lined streets," and Zelda claimed that she drew her strength from Montgomery's Confederate past.